-Interactions with the outer world are processed and filtered through manas , the self-consciousness.
+Interactions with the outer world are processed and filtered through manas , the ego-mind.
 To have mind is to have arising discriminatory thoughts brought about by manas while it functions as the egocentric mediator between the inner self and outer world.
 Impression and perception ceaselessly update and stream in/out the collective consciousness storehouse, aliya-vijnana, as the mind interacts with outer circumstances via manas.
 Awareness and sensory experiences are merely objective and unbiased knowingness when unattached to emotional significance.
-As one encounter outer circumstances, thoughts become fixated.
+As we encounter outer circumstances, thoughts become fixated.
 The clinging thoughts form the ego and a biased emotional response is formulated.

 The No-Mind is similar to the perfectly still reflecting surface of water.
 Awareness act as reflections on the perfectly mirrored surface.
 There are no subsequent arising emotional entanglements causing arising waves and ripples to distort the perfect images on the still water surface.

 Within each individual, the Buddha seed is originally existent and waiting for the optimum conditions to germinate and mature into full enlightenment.
 We each have the potential to transcend the duality of the mind.
-The Buddha seed is fundamentally pure and its growth is hindered by ignorance rooted within dualism of the mind-ego consciousness.
+The Buddha seed is fundamentally pure and its growth is hindered by ignorance rooted within dualism of the ego-mind consciousness.

 To have No-Mind, the Eight Consciousness are purified of the falsity of the mind’s creation.
 The five sense consciousness are united with the perfection of manifested action.
 The alaya-vijnana is transformed into the Great Perfect Mirror Wisdom containing objective awareness untainted by self-imposed subjectivity.
 Transcending duality, the alaya-vijnana becomes the great mirror of knowing and no longer exist as the “seeds” storehouse for karmic perpetuation.
 The store-house consciousness no longer contains the seeds of illusions and the original Buddha-nature fully awakens.
-Having No-Mind, the self-consciousness, manas, is transformed from the egocentric dualist mind into the non-dualistic, compassionate Universal Nature Wisdom.
+Having No-Mind, the ego-mind, the mind-consciousness, manas, is transformed from the egocentric dualist mind into the non-dualistic, compassionate Universal Nature Wisdom.